 A negligible amount of waste from the processing plant in the form of rock, timber, steel and plastic from the Mannering CHP is managed by the waste management contractor.
-The waste is removed from site to a licensed waste management facility.
+The waste is removed from site to a licensed waste management facility for recycling or landfill.